Guide To Planting Roses

 Prepare Your Soil With Loving Care

-Use Bumper Crop, Master Start and Root Master when planting roses.
+Use Bumper Crop, Master Nursery Bumper Crop Starter Fertilizer and Bonide Root & Grow when planting roses.

 Master Nursery Bumper Crop enriches the soil.

-Master Nursery Root Master B-1 (rooting hormone) stimulates growth in the roots.
+Bonide Root & Grow (rooting hormone) stimulates growth in the roots.
 It is also important in preventing transplant shock.

 Feed roses every 2 weeks with Garden Elements Bud & Bloom until early fall.

 In Central Ohio roses should be planted deep (unlike most other plants that should be planted no deeper than the depth of the root ball).
 With roses, the graft bud union (the swollen part at the base of the rose) should be planted 2 to 4 inches deeper than soil level.
 This will protect the rose from completely freezing out in severe winters.
 The exception is Own Root Roses which are planted as a perennial; level with existing soil, not deep.